Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P4 Consequence Assessment/README.md

 		*	2.1.2.
 Conversion

 ## 4. Description of economic consequences
 Likewise, the report must contain a separate description of the economic consequences from the sheet “Economy”.
-The most crucial sums for respectively continuous costs and start up for both your archive and the data producers/their suppliers must be copied to two tables as shown below.
+The most crucial sums for respectively continuous costs and initial costs for both your archive and the data producers/their suppliers must be copied to two tables as shown below.

 **Table 2.** Continuous costs associated with operation.
 Costs can be stated in total per year or per submission.